37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 Written submissions are the legal arguments that you will prepare for a Tribunal Final Hearing or Substantive Preliminary Hearing.
 These should refer to the law and the evidence in the case, and try to persuade the Tribunal why your case should succeed.

 You and the Respondent will often be asked to produce these by the Tribunal, either instead of or in addition to oral submissions made at the end of the hearing.
+If you need support with your submissions, take a look at our coaching services.

 31. Skeleton argument